 In 2015, Overland Park welcomed two first-to-market retail stores that had consumers buzzing with anticipation.
 SCHEELS, a 220,000-square-foot sporting goods store opened in Corbin Park and became an instant attraction with unparalleled retail options as well as a Ferris wheel and aquarium.
 The opening of The Container Store capped off the redevelopment of Hawthorne Plaza at 119th Street and Roe Avenue.
 Retail comprises 11 percent of business activity in Overland Park, which has nearly 18 million square feet of retail space.
 Overland Park boasts hundreds of locally owned shops as well as nationally recognized retailers and department stores.
-Retail sales have grown by nearly 23 percent to $4.7 billion in the last five years alone.
-Of the $12.6 billion in total retail sales in Johnson County in 2014, Overland Park was responsible for 37.5%.
+Retail sales have grown by 6.2 percent in the last two years to nearly $5 billion.
+Of the $14.4 billion in total retail sales in Johnson County in 2018, Overland Park was responsible for 34.6%.

 For a listing of Chamber member retailers, click here.